rpeszek/my-blogs/posts/2022-03-13-ts-types-part6.md

 > _"WTFPM:  WTF Per Minute is an actual measurement for code value."_

-I imagine some topics covered in [Part 5]() could have a high WTFPM number.
+I imagine some topics covered in [_add_blank_target Part 4](2022-01-09-ts-types-part4.html) could have a high WTFPM number.
 IMO, types used in production projects should be accessible to the project contributors.
 This means pushing the envelope just a bit but not too far.

 The following subsections examine a few concepts related to clarity.